-But with only two days in Paris, I only had time to see the big sights and walk around.
+But with just two days in Paris, I only had time to see the big sights and walk around.
 Two days does not do this city justice.

-One of the first things that struck me about Paris was how spacious it was.
+One of the first things that struck me about Paris was how spacious it is.
 Paris is filled with wide streets, lots of little squares and plazas, and large parks.
 In European cities, especially ones as old as Paris, you rarely find such openness.
-It’s usually only in the newly-built areas.
+It’s usually only in the newly built areas.
 Old buildings were usually built close together, and any trip to London, Barcelona, Rome, or Prague will have you wondering how people moved about.
-Yet Paris is different.
-There is a lot of open space here.
+But Paris is different.
+There’s a lot of open space here.
 The space makes the city feel much less busy and far more relaxed.
 You can walk, you can move, you can dodge that car.
 It’s refreshing.

 With my limited time here, I stuck to the major sites.
 I walked down to the Louvre and marveled at its size, wondering if Dan Brown would use it again in his books.
-I didn’t go in, though—the Louvre deserves more time than I could give on this trip.
-I stared at the Arc De Triomphe and strolled down the Champs Elysees.
-The Champs Elysees is always busy and always expensive.
+I didn’t go in, though—the Louvre deserves more time than I could give it on this trip.
+I stared at the Arc de Triomphe and strolled down the Champs-Élysées.
+The Champs-Élysées is always busy and always expensive.
 With so many tourists and expensive shops, though, it’s not surprising.
-I spent my first night club hopping there.
-My Parisian friends showed me the local nightlife, which does not end until 8 a.m.
+I spent my first night there club-hopping.
+My Parisian friends showed me the local nightlife, which doesn’t end until 8am.
 Parisians party hard.

 The highlights of the trip came on my second day.
 I spent six hours wandering the streets of Paris, falling in love with it more and more.
 The city is beautiful.
 Stupidly beautiful.
 All of it.
 Nothing else can be said, and I’ll let each photo tell you a thousand words.

-Another great place was the Jardin Du Luxembourg.
-This huge garden behind the Palais Du Luxembourg is a local favorite on a warm summer day.
-Tree-lined paths zigzag across the area, connecting parks to picnic or nap in and tennis courts to be active on.
+Another great place was the Jardin du Luxembourg.
+This huge garden behind the Palais du Luxembourg is a local favorite on a warm summer day.
+Tree-lined paths zigzag across the area, connecting parks to picnic or nap in and tennis courts to play on.
 There’s a large central fountain and a little place to race boats.
 The park is filled with people relaxing and eating.
 One thing that amazed me about the gardens was the large amount of chairs.
 In fact, most parks in Paris had chairs.
 Chairs that were not tied down, because no one takes them.
-They are just there.
-I was surprised because, in most other places I have been, people would take the chairs and slowly they would disappear, too costly to replace.
+They’re just there.
+I was surprised because in most other places I’ve been, people would take the chairs and slowly they’d disappear, too costly to replace.

-But how could I forget the two biggest sights – The Eiffel Tower and Notre Dame.
+And how could I forget the two biggest sights: the Eiffel Tower and Notre Dame.

 Paris was amazing.
 I loved it all and will come back as soon as I possibly can.
-It is everything I thought it would be and more.
-My next post will be about tips for traveling around the city and offer more practical advice.
+It’s everything I thought it would be and more.
+My next post will give tips for traveling around the city and offer more practical advice.
 But this is my Paris love story.
-We all have one.
+So many of us have one.

 Get My Complete Guide for Budget Travelers!